sghpjuikit/player/app/documentation/README.md

 - download an application release from [Github releases](https://github.com/sghpjuikit/player/releases)
 - set up `JDK`
   Make `app/java` directory contain or link to `JDK` 11 or 12
-- set up latest 64-bit `VLC` using one of:
-  - make `app/vlc` contain/link to (optionally portable) installation of `VLC`
-    This is the recommended way, as the application does not depend on external `VLC` version or location
-  - let application discover your `VLC` automatically
-    This requires `VLC` to be installed.
-    Note that updating or changing this `VLC` may interfere with this application
-  - add `VLC` location in application settings in `Settings > Playback > Vlc player locations` This is recommended if you do have `VLC` available, but not installed or integrated in your system Note that updating or changing this `VLC` may interfere with this application

 ## Uninstallation